VittC/whirlpool-sixth-sense/README.md

 # NOTICE

 Use this at your own risk.
 If, by using this software, any damage is caused to your appliance, or if you get too hot because your AC got crazy and now you can't sleep, the developers of this software or the manufacturer of your appliance cannot be blamed.

+# ADDENDUM

+This fork implements a poorly written bridge to a mqtt server.
+Actually it is configured to forward to a set of attributes from a Whirlpool Oven.
+Edit 'config.yaml' to meet your requirements.